SevenShepherd/SevenShepherd.github.io/about.markdown

 I recently wrote an [**article**](https://sevenshepherd.github.io/the-best-bible/) detailing the reasoning behind my conclusions on which bible versions I use.
 A half-year after writing the article, I was pleased to find that our findings matched [**Dr. Heiser's**](https://drmsh.com/bible-versions/) who created the Interlinears for Logos Bible Software.

 > ...
 I recommend the ESV.
-For a study Bible, however, I like the NET Bible ...
+For a study Bible, however, I like the NET Bible ... &mdash; Dr. Michael S. Heiser

 I've also taken into account quantitative linguistic comparison of Bible translations using computerized statistical [**analysis**](/assets/docs/AnalysisGBI.pdf).
 I personally own, and **highly recommend**, the following versions as they are the best of their respective [**categories**](https://wiki.logos.com/Bible_Translation_Spectrum):